haseeb-heaven/gemini-interpreter/README.md

 You can set the `Upload Data` in **Options** to upload data for data analysis.
 (Right now this only supports Text files).
 ![upload_data_ui](https://github.com/haseeb-heaven/AutoBard-Coder/blob/master/resources/upload_data_ui.png?raw=true "")</br>

-After uploading the files you can ask for the prompts from bard.
+After uploading the files you can ask for the prompts from Gemini.
 And you will get the output like this.
 ![upload_data_output](https://github.com/haseeb-heaven/AutoBard-Coder/blob/master/resources/upload_data_output.png?raw=true "")</br>

 You can also set the `Expected Output` in **Options** to get the **Accuracy** of the code generated.